<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 The tombstone defect occurs due to different wetting speeds that result in imbalanced torque.
 Wetting is when the solder reaches a fluid state to attach a component lead to the pad.
 Ideally, the solder attaches to both pads while the wetting process is uniform, but unbalanced soldering causes tombstoning.

-However, a PCB layout tombstone can also occur due to:
+However, a PCB tombstone can also occur due to:

 • Improperly designed solder pads